hibernator11/notebook-identify-trends-corpora/README.md

 # notebook-emerging-topics-corpora
-Jupyter notebooks to work with text corpora to identify trends in text.
+Jupyter notebooks to work with text corpora to identify emerging topics in text corpora.

 ### Introduction to text analysis